ildarmgt/bitcoin-web-contracts/tasks.md

   How to make it work theory:

   Backup file will have a large random starting number.

-  Every time contract is used we add 1 to it
+  Every time contract is used we add 1 to it.

   Hash of it goes into p2wsh/p2sh script and immidiately dropped.

   This would make each next address hard to predict

   When searching for utxo we keep checking for tx history as we add 1 to known random number until we find unused address to find the next number to use.